raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Time Skip 2/Andrea Time Skip 2.md

 Nosferatu
 1 - Go check on the caved tunnel area, perhaps go say hi to some Nosferatu contacts and see how they're doing (incl Leonello?).

+They're doing alright, the tunnel is reinforced, some suspicion around Andrea being there without a distinct errand.

 -----

 Pietro